-Legal entities (pure equity holding entities excluded) can satisfy the economic substance test in the BVI if three conditions below are met:
+Legal entities (pure equity holding entities excluded) can satisfy the economic substance test in the BVI if the three conditions below are met:

 - Direction and management test: The entity must guarantee its relevant activities to be directed and controlled inside the territory of BVI during its financial period.

-- “Adequacy” test on expenditure, number of employees, premises and equipment located in BVI: In particular, the entity must guarantee:
+- “Adequacy” test on expenditure, number of employees, premises, and equipment located in BVI: In particular, the entity must guarantee:

 – Having an adequate number of qualified employees to conduct the relevant activity in the BVI;

 – Having sufficient expenses incurred in the operation for the relevant activity in the BVI;